 If you're looking to work on a track from a production standpoint, let's do it!
-I love getting down and dirty working on arrangement, structure, structure, melody, harmony, and rhythm to get your track as banging as possible.
+I love getting down and dirty working on arrangement, structure, melody, harmony, and rhythm to get your track as banging as possible.

 I typically use a combination of 'in the box' software such as Logic Pro X, Waves Plugins, and Soundtoys plugins in conjunction with some IRL gear I've collected over the years (Juno-106, DX7, Fender Mustang to name a few) to keep me inspired, but also maximise the efficiency of my workflow.

 If you require a number of my listed services, then I'll bundle them up and discount the total price for you.

 Send me a note through the contact button above.

 Nick has been essential to my project - he's recorded, mixed and generally produced everything beyond all levels of expectation.
 His suggestions on other elements of songwriting (structure, lyrics, synth and guitar parts) have always been very pop sensible and ultimately led us to a much better final song.
 I couldn't provide a stronger recommendation to give Bondy a go - its been a wonderful experience for my band and could be a great fit for your project too.

 Studio time with Nick is a breeze!